 Chris has 23 years of drilling experience worldwide including many geothermal wells in Germany and France.
 When he’s not working he’s generally sailing or messing around on the water and racing in events such as the Rolex Fastnet.
 As a resident of Cornwall he’s very excited to see geothermal energy being developed in the county.

-Robbie has spent the past 5 years working on drilling rigs across Europe and the Middle East with Schlumberger.
+Before joining Eden GEothermal, Robbie spent 5 years working on drilling rigs across Europe and the Middle East with Schlumberger.
 Robbie studied Petroleum Engineering to master’s level at Heriot Watt University and has been involved in both hydrocarbon and geothermal exploration projects in his career to date.

 Finance, Administration and Communications